Yashwanth-Sarma262/Airlines-traffic-analysis/Abstract.md

-# Airlines-traffic-analysis
-Geospatial Analysis of U.S. Airline Flight Routes and Fares (1993-2024) Overview
-This project focuses on the geospatial and statistical analysis of U.S. airline flight routes and fares from 1993 to 2024.
-The dataset, sourced from Kaggle, contains detailed information on airline routes, airport distances, passenger traffic, fare variations, and market shares of different airline carriers.
-The objective is to derive meaningful insights using data visualization, geospatial mapping, and statistical analysis techniques.
+This project presents a detailed analysis of U.S. airline traffic data spanning from 2003 to 2023.
+The dataset, sourced from Kaggle, includes information such as flight routes, airline carriers, passenger volumes, travel distances, and average fares.
+The goal is to extract meaningful insights about air travel trends over two decades using data visualization and statistical analysis.

-Technologies & Libraries Used
+Tools & Technologies Used

-Python: The core programming language for analysis.
-Pandas: For data manipulation, cleaning, and preprocessing.
+Python (Pandas, NumPy) for data cleaning, transformation, and analysis

-Matplotlib & Seaborn: For statistical data visualization (histograms, line charts, scatter plots, box plots).
+Seaborn & Matplotlib for statistical data visualization

-Folium: For interactive geospatial mapping of flight routes.
+Plotly Express for interactive plots

-Google Colab: Used as the development environment to run the project seamlessly.
+Google Colab as the development environment

-Methodology
-Data Import & Cleaning
-The dataset was uploaded in CSV format and read using Pandas.
-Encoding issues and datatype inconsistencies were handled.
-Missing values were dropped or corrected where necessary.
-Geocoded city coordinates were extracted for mapping.

-Geospatial Analysis
-A Folium interactive map was created to visualize flight routes between origin and destination cities.
-A Marker Cluster was implemented to improve visualization and reduce clutter.
-Data formatting issues related to coordinate values were handled.
-Statistical & Visual Analysis
+Key Methodologies & Analysis Performed

-Distribution of Average Fare: A histogram was generated to analyze fare variations.
-Passenger Trends Over Time: A line plot visualized total airline passenger growth over the years.
-Market Share of Largest Carriers: A box plot analyzed the dominance of top airlines.
-Distance vs. Fare Relationship: A scatter plot examined how distance affects pricing.
-Market Share of Lowest Fare Carriers: A box plot compared low-cost airline competition.
+Data Cleaning: Removed missing or inconsistent values and formatted date/time features for easier time-based grouping.

+Passenger Trends: A monthly line plot showed the seasonal nature of air travel, with peaks during holiday seasons and consistent yearly growth.

+Airline Market Share: Bar plots highlighted dominant carriers such as Southwest, Delta, and American Airlines, with changing market dynamics over the years.

+Top Destinations: Visualization of the most frequently visited cities revealed hubs like Atlanta, Chicago, and Denver as major air traffic centers.

+Fare Distribution & Trends: Fare analysis across quarters showed fluctuations influenced by seasonal demand and airline pricing strategies.

+Flight Distance Patterns: Averages of nonstop miles over quarters indicated relative stability in domestic route lengths.

-Results & Insights
+Key Insights
-Fare distribution revealed price fluctuations across different routes.
-Passenger trends showed a gradual increase in air traffic over time.
-Market dominance varied among major airlines, with some carriers consistently holding a higher share.
-Distance and fare relationships indicated that longer distances do not always correlate with higher fares, possibly due to airline pricing strategies.
-Budget airlines maintained competitive market shares, impacting fare structures across different routes.

-Conclusion
-This project successfully analyzed U.S. airline traffic trends and visualized flight routes using geospatial techniques.
-The insights derived can help stakeholders in the aviation industry, such as airlines, policymakers, and travelers, understand market dynamics and fare patterns.
-Future improvements could include predictive modeling for fare trends and incorporating real-time airline data for more dynamic insights.
+Passenger volumes have steadily increased post-2003, reflecting rising air travel demand.

+A few major carriers maintain strong dominance, though competition from low-cost airlines remains impactful.

+Travel behavior shows strong seasonality, with evident spikes during summer and end-of-year holidays.

+Fares do not always scale linearly with distance, suggesting strategic pricing across routes.

+Top cities handle a significant share of overall U.S. air traffic, emphasizing the importance of major airport hubs.